 You can store SplitSave tickets as etickets in your Trainline app or add to your Apple Wallet.

-Read answers to some of the most frequently asked questions about split tickets, including legality (it's legal!) and whether you can use a Railcard.
+We know splits can be a tricky subject.
+Read answers to some of the most frequently asked questions about split tickets below.

 Yes.
 Split ticketing is legal and is allowed by the National Conditions of Travel under which all train companies on the national rail network operate.
 Just remember that you must take a train that calls at the station(s) you bought your train ticket(s) for.

 Yes.
-If a train offers a seat reservation, you’ll still be able to book your seat with split train tickets.
+If a train offers a seat reservation, you’ll be able to book it.
 However, in rare cases, you may only be able to reserve a seat for part of your journey.
 Occasionally, you may have to change seats partway through your journey.
 Check your ticket for seat-specific information.

 What exactly makes a good split or a bad split?
 Watch our new video to find out.